The Coleman Law Firm of Jacksonville, FL.

 Mr. Coleman and The Coleman Law Firm are listed in the Martindale-Hubbell® Bar Register of Pre-Eminent Lawyers, which lists only those select lawyers who have earned the A-V® Rating in the Martindale-Hubbell Law Directory and have therefore been designated by their colleagues as pre-eminent in their field.

 Mr. Coleman is a member of The Florida Bar, The American Bar Association, the National Association of Elder Law Attorneys, and the Academy of Florida Elder Law Attorneys .
-Mr. Coleman is a graduate of the Florida of (BSBA ‘72) and the University of Florida College of Law (JD, with honors ‘78), and has served on the Executive Committee of the UF College of Law Alumni Council.
+Mr. Coleman is a graduate of the University of Florida (BSBA ‘72) and the University of Florida Levin College of Law (JD, with honors ‘78), and has served on the Executive Committee of the UF College of Law Alumni Council.
 He was a practicing Florida certified public accountant for six years prior to entering private law practice in 1978.